 Classroom setting: Courses offered in a classroom setting are taught simultaneously to a group of students.
 The courses take place in an actual classroom at a collaborating institution.
 See also Grouped Study Courses.

+Computer requirements.
 Many AU courses require students to have access to certain computer hardware and software.
 AU’s standard computing platform is a computer running Microsoft Windows with MS Office.
 The minimum requirements for students using a Mac or PC are access to a web browser, email, and the software capability to submit assignments as Word documents.
 Some courses support other hardware and software platforms and may have more specific requirements noted in the online syllabus.
 PCs are the primary equipment supported by AU’s Help Desk.
 Only limited assistance for other hardware and software platforms is offered.
+AU courses that use eTextbooks may have specific technical requirements.
+See the eText Initiative website for updated information.

 The minimum hardware requirements below are subject to change without notice based on rapidly changing industry standards and continuous development of state-of-the-art learning tools.
 Students may be required to upgrade their systems in order to maintain access to some course material.
 This is especially true if they elect to defer studies at any point in their program.